codefresh-io/docs.codefresh.io/_docs/administration/behind-the-firewall.md

 ---

-As explained in the [installation page]({{site.baseurl}}/docs/administration/installation-security/) Codefresh offers 3 installation options: pure cloud, on-premise and Hybrid.
+As explained in the [installation page]({{site.baseurl}}/docs/administration/installation-security/) Codefresh offers 3 installation options: pure cloud, on-premises and Hybrid.
 In this page we are going to describe the Hybrid option and all the advantages it offers.

 ## Running Codefresh in secure environments

-Codefresh has an on-premise installation where the whole platform is installed in the customer premises.
+Codefresh has an on-premises installation where the whole platform is installed in the customer premises.
 While this solution is very effective as far as security is concerned, it places a lot of overhead on the customer as all updates and improvements done in the platform must also be transferred to the customer premises.